ventus-ag/docs/_docs/tutorials/Install-LEMP.md

 3) Press `CTRL + X` to save and close the file, and press y and `ENTER` to confirm.

-4) Open a browser and type in your IP address/info.php The output should display the details of the LAMP stack as seen in the image below:
+4) Open a browser and type in your **IP address/info.php** The output should display the details of the LEMP stack as seen in the image below:

 ![](../../assets/img/LEMP/LEMP4.png)